DipeshSharma5/Movie-recommender-system/README.md

 # Movie-recommender-system
-First read ex8 and ex8_cofi then run files
+First read ex8 and ex8_cofi then run files according to them